cryptoexpertssss/downr1n-gui/README.md

 # downr1n
 A GUI Software that downgrades tethered checkm8 idevices ios 14, 15.
+(The Gui is still under development)

 # Usage